 3) Connect senior advisors in the Argentine government and build trusting relationships with their counterparts in the United States.

 The Center for a Secure Free Society (SFS) was proud to host the Argentina Asymmetric Warfare Group in Washington D.C. to continue our crucial work of building bridges between the US national security community and its counterparts in Latin America.
 SFS Executive Director Joseph Humire remarks, “Argentina is a long-standing partner for the United States in a range of issues, namely in National Security.
 We share the same challenges and are fighting against the same transnational threats in our hemisphere.
-Renewed relations under the leadership of President Macri and the Argentine Congress provides an opportunity to enhance our shared strategies.
+Renewed relations under the leadership of President Macri and the Argentine Congress provide an opportunity to enhance our shared strategies.
 SFS is proud to partner with two top universities in the Americas to do just that.”